So You Want to Work in Digital Health...

 PitchBook: Great work, although too much info is behind a paywall

-CBInsights: I like their reports, although again, paywall
+CBInsights: I like their reports, although, again, paywall

 Health Populi: Trend-spotter and health economist Jane Sarasohn-Kahn does a great job sharing insights